healthy butter board recipe, ghee board

 You may be avoiding gluten or corn if you have MCAS.

-Here are some low histamine recipes to serve on the side with your Butter Board or Ghee Board with:
+Here are some low histamine recipes to serve on the side with your Butter Board or Ghee Board:

 Butter and ghee are also good on raw veggies like radishes!